Radiation enteritis is damage to the lining of the intestines (bowels) caused by radiation therapy, which is used for some types of cancer treatment.

 Causes

 Radiation therapy uses high-powered x-rays, particles, or radioactive seeds to kill cancer cells.
-The therapy may also damage healthy cells in the lining of the intestines.
+If directed to the belly or pelvic area, the therapy may also damage healthy cells in the lining of the intestines.

-People who have radiation therapy to the belly or pelvic area are at risk.
-These may include people with cervical, pancreatic, prostate, uterine, or colon or rectal cancer.
+People at risk may include people with cervical, pancreatic, prostate, uterine, or colon or rectal cancer.

 Symptoms